-- 1) Cumulative high school unweighted GPA of 3.5 or above on a 4-point scale - 2) Grades of B or higher in high school biology and chemistry - 3) At least two years of high school mathematics through Algebra II (four years with pre-calculus or other math beyond Algebra II is preferred) with grades of B or higher. - 4) All official transcripts must be submitted. - 5) Testing is optional although students may submit ACT or SAT scores - 6) Non-native English speakers must have a TOEFL score of 590 (PBT) or higher or 96 (iBT) or higher.
+- 1. Cumulative high school unweighted GPA of 3.5 or above on a 4-point scale - 2.
+Grades of B or higher in high school biology and chemistry - 3.
+At least three years of high school mathematics through Algebra II plus pre-calc or trigonometry (four years with pre-calculus or trigonometry is preferred) with grades of B or higher. - 4.
+All official transcripts must be submitted. - 5.
+Testing is optional although students may submit ACT or SAT scores - 6.
+Non-native English speakers must have a TOEFL score of 562 (PBT) or higher or 84 (iBT) or higher, with a speaking score of 26 or higher.